Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep

-This need for large amounts of ground-truth data for accurate training of deep learning models has led to extensive research into methods for reducing the amount of data necessary to train these models \citep{wurmSemanticSegmentationSlums2019,tuiaDomainAdaptationClassification2016, martinsDeepLearningHigh2022}.
-Most of these methods leverage transfer learning procedures, where the parameters of a model pre-trained using a large dataset are used to initialize a model that is subsequently fine-tuned on a smaller dataset that is more relevant to the target task \citep{weissSurveyTransferLearning2016, zhuangComprehensiveSurveyTransfer2021}.
-For example, a common approach to transfer learning for land cover classification tasks is to pre-train a model on a large general-purpose image classification dataset (e.g., ImageNet \citep{russakovskyImageNetLargeScale2015}) and then fine-tune the model on a smaller dataset of interest \citep{piresdelimaConvolutionalNeuralNetwork2020,marmanisDeepLearningEarth2016,nogueiraBetterExploitingConvolutional2017, zouTransferLearningClassification2018}.
-Despite being effective, the domain shift between the source and target datasets can hinder the model's performance, and the extent of this domain shift between general-purpose image classification datasets and VHSR remote sensing datasets is not well understood \citep{maTransferLearningEnvironmental2024}.
-As fully-supervised pre-training requires large-scale labeled datasets, which are relatively scarce in the remote sensing domain for VHSR imagery, there is a need for alternative pre-training strategies that reduce the reliance on labeled data \citep{wangEmpiricalStudyRemote2023, xuSelfsupervisedPretrainingLargescale2024}.
+Nevertheless, these models require far more labeled training data compared to traditional approaches, serving as a significant barrier to their widespread adoption for operational land cover mapping at VHSR~\citep{zhaoReviewConvolutionalNeural2024,huTransferringDeepConvolutional2015}.
+This need for large amounts of ground-truth data for accurate training of deep learning models has led to extensive research into methods for reducing the amount of data necessary to train these model~\citep{wurmSemanticSegmentationSlums2019,tuiaDomainAdaptationClassification2016,martinsDeepLearningHigh2022}.
+Most of these methods leverage transfer learning procedures, where the parameters of a model pre-trained using a large dataset are used to initialize a model that is subsequently fine-tuned on a smaller dataset that is more relevant to the target task~\citep{weissSurveyTransferLearning2016,zhuangComprehensiveSurveyTransfer2021}.
+For example, a common approach to transfer learning for land cover classification tasks is to pre-train a model on a large general-purpose image classification dataset (e.g., ImageNet~\citep{russakovskyImageNetLargeScale2015}) and then fine-tune the model on a smaller dataset of interest~\citep{piresdelimaConvolutionalNeuralNetwork2020,marmanisSemanticSegmentationAerial2016,nogueiraBetterExploitingConvolutional2017,zouTransferLearningClassification2018}.
+Despite being effective, the domain shift between the source and target datasets can hinder the model's performance, and the extent of this domain shift between general-purpose image classification datasets and VHSR remote sensing datasets is not well understood~\citep{maTransferLearningEnvironmental2024}.
+As fully-supervised pre-training requires large-scale labeled datasets, which are relatively scarce in the remote sensing domain for VHSR imagery, there is a need for alternative pre-training strategies that reduce the reliance on labeled data~\citep{wangEmpiricalStudyRemote2023,xuSelfsupervisedPretrainingLargescale2024}.